apereo/cas/developer/Contributor-Guidelines.md

 ## Development Process

 All CAS contributions SHOULD be submitted via GitHub pull requests.
 The following guidelines facilitate pull requests that have a high likelihood of acceptance:

 * Work on topic branches.
 * Follow the [Pro Git commit guidelines](http://git-scm.com/book/ch5-2.html#Commit-Guidelines).
+* Keep patches on topic, atomic and focused on the issue.
+* Try to avoid unnecessary formatting, clean-up, etc in the same patch where reasonable.

 ### Development Walk-Through